 In this post, we’ll discuss the biggest financial woes you must avoid at all costs if you want to step up your financial game for the long term.

-Living pay cheque to pay cheque
+Living from pay to pay with no savings plan

 Failing to pay bills on time